grandmaster-nf/cayman/strikes.md

 ---
 layout: default
-title: Another page
+title: Season of the Chosen Strikes
-description: This is just another page
+description: What to bring
 ---

 ## Welcome to another page